slab/quill/_posts/2014-08-14-building-a-custom-module.md

 ### Constructors

 Since any function can be registered as a Quill module, we could have implemented our counter as a constructor.
 This allows us to access and utilize the module directly.
-More complex modules may benefit from this design pattern.

 <div data-height="666" data-theme-id="7845" data-slug-hash="zCIur" data-default-tab="js" class='codepen'><pre><code>
 var Counter = function(quill, options) {